celesrenata/pfsense-ultimate-config/README.md

 ## ![optional-2.png](images/optional-2.png)

 ## Import to Production Environment
+### Migration Script
+* The migration script will look for the following values and update them.
+  1. Hostname
+  2. Domain
+  3. IP Address
+  4. DHCP Range
+  5. DHCP Options Data
+  6. TFTP / NextServer
+  7. Filer proxy.pac / wpad.da /wpad.dat
+  8. NAT Rules
+* DHCP options and Filer file data are stored in base64, and are handled by the script.
+### Migration Process
 * This section will show you how to take your config as it stands now and import it onto your hardware device.
 1. Using the Debian virtual machine, navigate to: http://192.168.5.1
 2. Navigate to: **Diagnostics > Backup & Restore**